foaly-nr1/cyf-react/docs/lambdas.md

 ### Generalities

 AWS Lambdas are mainly for two purposes:
-  - Trigger an event periodically using a cron-style scheduler.
+  - Trigger an event periodically using a cron-style scheduler
   - Play the role of a backend endpoint

 In this project, we use `serverless`, a framework that builds, creates and deploys the lambdas for us.

-All the code you change in the `/lambda` folder will be deployed by Circle-CI for staging and production when you merge respectively to branches `staging` and `master`.
+All the code you change in the `/lambda` folder will be deployed by Circle-CI you merge respectively to branches `staging` and `master`.

-The serverless environment for those will be `staging` and `production`.
+The serverless environment for those will be respectively `staging` and `production`.
 You can thus set environment variables as for example in [this file](../lambda/env.pipedrive.yml).

-To test test these deployed lambdas, see their triggers and see these environment variables actually set you can visit https://codeyourfuture.signin.aws.amazon.com/console/.
+To check the deployed lambdas you can visit https://codeyourfuture.signin.aws.amazon.com/console/.
 Then connect with your credentials, set the region as `Ireland` and type Lambda in the search bar.

 ### File structure